Skip to main content

 Start with this template

 College admissions teams review thousands of applications, looking for the students who'll thrive in their programs.
-But when application forms are poorly designed.
-Confusing navigation, redundant fields, technical glitches — they create barriers that disproportionately affect first-generation students and those without admissions coaching.
-A better form isn't about lowering standards.
-It's about removing obstacles that have nothing to do with academic potential.
+But when application forms are poorly designed — confusing navigation, redundant fields, technical glitches — they create barriers that disproportionately affect first-generation students and those without admissions coaching.
+A better form isn't about lowering standards; it's about removing obstacles that have nothing to do with academic potential.

 College Admission Form Template FAQs: